nu-radio/NuRadioMC/NuRadioMC/examples/05_pulser_calibration_measurement/radioEmitting_pulser_calibration/README.md

 ### Inside A01generate_pulser_events.py ###

-define 'simulation_mode' as "emitter" to work with radio emitting pulser models
+Define 'simulation_mode' as "emitter" to work with radio emitting pulser models

-for "emitter_antenna_type" , all avialable antenna models in NuRadioMC can be used
+For "emitter_antenna_type" , all avialable antenna models in NuRadioMC can be used

-the amplitude of source voltage signal ( waveform ) including magnitude and dimesion (unit) is defined through "emitter_amplitude"
+The amplitude of source voltage signal ( waveform ) including magnitude and dimesion (unit) is defined through "emitter_amplitude"

-for tone_burst and square model the half width of the signal can be defined via; "half_of_pulse_width"
+For tone_burst and square model the half width of the signal can be defined via; "half_of_pulse_width"

-and for cw and tone_burst models the signal frequency is defined by "emitter_frequency"
+And for cw and tone_burst models the signal frequency is defined by "emitter_frequency"

 ### ARA02Alt.json ###

 Instead of usual VPol and HPol antennas (bicone and fourslot),  ARA02Alt.json uses "XFDTD_Vpol_CrossFeed_150mmHole_n1.78" and "XFDTD_Hpol_150mmHole_n1.78"

 ( these antennas have relatively low cross polarization)

 ### hdf5 files ###

 The root data containing waveforms generated in University of Kansas (KU) lab for IDL abd HVSP2 signals, have been converted in to hdf5 files (ex: idl_data.hdf5, hvsp2_data.hdf5).

 These files contain voltage array ( normalized to one) volt and corresponding time array converted in nanoseconds.